Shelchamp/CosmicCat/README.md

 ### Background

-CatFish is a simple 1-player game.
-The player controls an In Bread Cat to eat smaller cats, growing larger each time.
-The In Bread Cat must also avoid getting eaten by larger cats.
-The goal of the game is to eat smaller cats until the In Bread Cat becomes massive.
+Cosmic Cat is a simple 1-player game.
+The player controls a Cosmic Cat to eat smaller cats, growing larger each time.
+The Cosmic Cat must also avoid getting eaten by larger cats.
+The goal of the game is to eat smaller cats until the Cosmic grows massive.

 ### Architecture and Technologies